bradtho/bradtho.github.io/_posts/2020-08-31-istio-ingress.md

 ## Deploy an Application

 Deploying the application to the minikube cluster is a fairly straight forward process.
-Here I'm using [httpbin](https://httpbin.org/) but any application that exposes a http end-point will do.
+I'm using [httpbin](https://httpbin.org/) for this demonstration, but any application that exposes a HTTP(s) end-point will do.

 {% highlight bash %}

-## Create a Namespace, Service and Deployment
+## Create a Service Account, Namespace, Service and Deployment
-$kubectl apply -f - <<EOF
+$ kubectl apply -f - <<EOF
 ---
 apiVersion: v1
+kind: ServiceAccount
+metadata:
+  name: httpbin
+---
+apiVersion: v1
 kind: Namespace
 metadata:
   name: httpbin
+  labels:
+    istio-injection: enabled
 ---
 apiVersion: v1
 kind: Service